Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process

-To introduce notation, we observe scRNA-seq data in multiple conditions over the same genes, and the raw RNA counts for each condition $d$ are collected in the matrix $\bY_d$ for $d=1,\ldots D$.
-Each $\bY_d$ has elements $y_{c,g,d}$, with rows representing cells $c=1,\ldots, C_d$ and columns representing genes $g=1,\ldots, G$.
-The number of genes $G$ is common across the conditions, while the number of cells $C_d$ is condition-specific.
-In this work, we build on \textit{bayNorm} \citep{Tang}, an integrated modelling approach to address simultaneously normalisation (correcting for variability in capture efficiencies), imputation (accounting for drop-outs), and batch effects.
-Specifically, we assume a binomial likelihood for the observed raw counts, given the unobserved true latent counts, denoted by $y^0_{c,g,d}$, and the cell-specific capture efficiencies, denoted by $\beta_{c,d}$:
+In this work, we build on \textit{bayNorm} \citep{Tang}, an integrated modelling approach to address simultaneously normalisation (correcting for variability in capture efficiencies), imputation (accounting for dropouts), and batch effects.
+Specifically, \textit{bayNorm} assumes a binomial likelihood for the observed raw counts, given the unobserved true latent counts, denoted by $y^0_{c,g,d}$, and the cell-specific capture efficiencies, denoted by $\beta_{c,d}$:

 The binomial distribution is a simple model for the transcript capture in scRNA-seq data, assuming the the observed count is obtained through independent Bernoulli experiments determining whether each of the true transcripts is captured, with a constant cell-specific probability (or capture efficiency).
 The latent counts are modelled with a negative-binomial distribution: